-What design elements work as emotional accelerator?
+What design elements work as an emotional accelerator?
 We think they are:

 Modern psychologists state that positive emotions give a broader spectrum of possible actions than negative ones.
-Positive experience leads to positive associations.
+A positive experience leads to positive associations.
 This means users will want to discover your website more, learn more of a certain product or service represented on the website, browse the pages for longer and make a decision to buy a product, subscribe for the newsletter or even become a loyal customer.
-All of this is of course the right step to improving a website’s conversion and increasing trust.
+All of this is, of course, the right step to improving a website’s conversion and increasing trust.